NguiWeily/WEILY/README.md

 3. Click **Prepare Execution** to receive unsigned tx placeholders

 ## Notes
-- `server/index.js` includes simplified logic from the prototype described in the project.
+- `server/index.js` includes simplified logic from the program described in the project.
 The LLM integration is mocked here for easy local tests.
 - Replace CoinGecko and Chainlink integrations as needed.
 - For a production implementation: add auth, persist data, validate LLM outputs, and never accept private keys.